Guri Vesaas: Biography

-She has translated more than 50 children's books into Norwegian, using the pseudonym Hanna Midtbø, after the farm Midtbø in Vinje, where she grew up.
+She has translated more than 50 children's books into Norwegian, using the pseudonym Hanna Midtbø, after the farm Midtbø in Vinje Municipality, where she grew up.

 She received the Bastian Prize in 2005 for her translations of children's literature.
 She was awarded the Brage Prize honorary award in 2007, and also the Nynorsk User of the Year award.
 She was awarded Storegutprisen in 2022.